 DUI laws in New York

-Penalties vary in New York based on the severity and frequency of your DWI or DWAI conviction but include having your license revoked or suspended, fines and even jail time.
+Penalties vary in New York based on the severity and frequency of your DWI or DWAI conviction.
+Possible outcomes include license revocation or suspension, fines and even jail time.
 First DWAI convictions are the least severe, with fines of up to $500, jail time of up to 15 days and a license suspension of 90 days.
 Multiple DWIs can result in fines of up to $10,000 and up to seven years in prison.
 Penalties for multiple aggravated DWIs or bodily harm to others while driving under the influence may be even more severe.
+If you have an aggravated DWI violation conviction within the last 10 years, any other alcohol-related driving conviction means an automatic 18-month license revocation.

-How a DUI affects your car insurance in New York
+How does a DUI affect car insurance in New York?

 A DUI conviction in New York is a criminal offense, and DWIs may stay on your record in the state for up to 15 years (more if vehicular homicide is involved).
-This is why drivers with DWI convictions may be considered high-risk drivers by insurance companies.
+This is why drivers with DWI convictions are typically considered high-risk drivers by insurance companies.
 Companies that extend insurance policies to drivers with DUIs typically charge significantly higher premiums to compensate for this added risk.

-On average, New York drivers pay 56 percent more for car insurance after a DWI.
-Although this is less than the national average increase of 63 percent, New York’s already high insurance costs means that the average annual post-DWI full coverage insurance premium is $5,306, or $442 a month.
+On average, the cost of car insurance in New York for drivers with a clean record is $3,697 per year for full coverage and $1,544 for minimum coverage.
+In comparison, the national average costs are $2,329 and $633, respectively.
+Drivers pay 59 percent more for car insurance after a DWI in NY.
+Although this is less than the national average increase of 95 percent, New York’s already high insurance costs mean that the average annual insurance premium is $5,890 for full coverage and $2,536 for minimum coverage after a DWI.

-In some states, drivers convicted of a DUI offense are required to file an SR-22 certificate stating that they meet the minimum insurance requirements.
+In some states, drivers convicted of a DUI offense are required to file an SR-22 certificate stating that they have the legally mandated minimum insurance.
 New York is one of the few states that does not require this certificate.

 Finding competitive rates for New York insurance after a DUI may take some work, but comparing quotes from multiple companies may help you find the coverage you need within your budget.
 Companies look at a variety of factors when determining rates, and some carriers, such as those specializing in high-risk insurance, may not weigh your driving record as heavily as others.

-You may also be able to save money by accessing discounts and maintaining a clean driving recor.
-Below we’ve collected average rates from some of the largest carriers following a single DUI.
-These rates are an average for drivers with a single DUI.
+Below we’ve collected average rates from some of the largest national and regional carriers following a single DUI.
+These rates are an average for drivers with a single NY DUI.
 Your personal rates will likely vary.

 Frequently asked questions